Paul B. Johnson State Park: Description

 The park is situated on rolling hills that contain flowering dogwoods, southern yellow pines, and oaks.
 Geiger Lake, once known as Lake Shelby, was constructed during the mid-1940s using German prisoner of war labor by POWs housed at Camp Shelby.

 Activities and amenities

 The 225-acre (91-ha) lake offers fishing, water skiing, and swimming.
 The lake is stocked with largemouth bass, bluegill, shellcracker, crappie, and channel catfish.
 The park features 25 primitive tent-camping areas, 125 RV camping pads with water, sewer and electrical hookups, and 16 vacation cabins.
-The park also offers 50 picnic sites with grills, six picnic pavilions, playground equipment, and a splash pad.
+The park also offers picnic sites with grills, picnic pavilions, playground equipment, and a splash pad.